cyrus-and/gdb-dashboard/README.md

 Modules which do not appear in the list are disabled and placed after the last element in alphabetical order.

-When executed without arguments, this command lists all the available modules.
+When executed without arguments, this command lists all the available modules in the form of a list of directives.

 ### dashboard -style [`<name>` [`<value>`]]